RomGai/DP-IQA/README.md

 **Download dataset**

 Download the [Koniq-10k](https://github.com/subpic/koniq) dataset.
-Make sure the path of its csv file is '/koniq/koniq10k_distributions_sets.csv', and the root path of images is 'koniq/1024x768' in your project.
+Make sure the path of its .csv file is '/koniq/koniq10k_distributions_sets.csv', and the root path of images is 'koniq/1024x768' in your project.

+For zero-shot testing on CLIVE dataset, please download the [CLIVE](https://live.ece.utexas.edu/research/ChallengeDB/index.html) dataset.
+Make sure the root path of its .mat files is 'clive/ChallengeDB_release/Data', and the root path of images is 'clive/ChallengeDB_release/Images' in your project.

 **Download checkpoint**